goobie-fr/makepkg/README.md

 #DEBARCH := all
 #RPMARCH := noarch

+# List of .deb packages required by the Makefile when run on a Debian-style distro
+CHECK_PACKAGES_deb += <Required DEB package list>

-CHECK_PACKAGES_deb = # List of .deb packages required by the Makefile when run on a Debian-style distro CHECK_PACKAGES_rpm = # List of .rpm packages required by the Makefile when run on a RedHat-style distro
+# List of .rpm packages required by the Makefile when run on a RedHat-style distro
+CHECK_PACKAGES_rpm += <Required RPM package list>

 all: check
 	<Put your build rules here>